lagom/lagom/docs/manual/java/guide/cluster/Serialization.md

 @[compressed-jsonable](code/docs/home/serialization/AbstractAuthor.java)

 The serializer will by default only compress messages that are larger than 1024 bytes.
-This threshold can be changed with configuration property `lagom.serialization.json.compress-larger-than`.
+This threshold can be changed with configuration property `akka.serialization.jackson.jackson-json-gzip.compress-larger-than`.

 ## Schema Evolution